okta/workflows-templates/workflows/reference_an_on-premise_ldap_mulesoft/readme.md

 ## Setup Steps
 Setup steps can be divived on three main parts:
-- Okta Tenant configuration
+- Okta Tenant Setup
-- Mulesoft Anypoint Platform configuration
+- Mulesoft Anypoint Platform Setup
-- Okta Workflow configuration
+- Okta Workflow Setup

 ### Okta Tenant Setup
 There are a few components that must be setup within the Okta tenant in order to support this integration: